apitoolkit/apitoolkit-landing/docs/sdks/php/slim/index.md

 $app->run();
 ```

-## Observing Outgoing Requests with Guzzle in APIToolkit-Slim SDK

-The `APIToolkit-Slim` SDK facilitates the observation of outgoing requests within your application using Guzzle middleware.
-This feature allows you to monitor and track details about your API calls, aiding in debugging and performance analysis.

-### Getting Started

-To observe outgoing requests, utilize the `observeGuzzle` method of the `APIToolkitSlim` class.
-Pass the Slim `$request` object to this method, and it will configure Guzzle with monitoring capabilities.
+## Error Reporting

+APItoolkit automatically detects different unhandled errors, API issues, and anomalies but you can report and track specific errors at different parts of your application.
+This will help you associate more detail and context from your backend with any failing customer request.

+To report all uncaught errors that happened during a web request, use the `reportError` method of the `APIToolkitSlim` class, passing in the `error` and the `request` as arguments, like so:

 ```php
 use Slim\Factory\AppFactory;